North Sea operator hires Simon Møkster vessel

-Simon Møkster Shipping reported on Monday that the PSV Stril Luna has been awarded a four well firm contract with a North Sea operator.
+Simon Møkster Shipping reported on Monday that the PSV Stril Luna was awarded a four-well firm contract with a North Sea operator.
 The latest contract is expected to start on 25 February 2022.

 The 2014-built PSV Stril Luna is a 91-meter long, 20-meter wide vessel with a deck of 1,030 square metres.
 Designed by Rolls Royce Marine, the vessel’s bow design – known as “wave-piercing” – enables the vessel to maintain speed, reduce fuel consumption, and enhance safety while navigating through waves in extreme weather conditions.

 Over the years, the PSV Stril Luna primarily provided services as a pool vessel for Vår Energi in the southern regions of the North Sea while the initial contract for the vessel was awarded in September 2018 by Point Resources, prior to its merger with Eni Norge, resulting in the creation of Vår Energi.